InnovateForVegas/.github/profile/README.md

 Github, you are still quite welcome to join in, and please share that sentiment with your neighbors, friends, and family!

-We are still getting things up and running, including our first community hackathon at the end of March, so come back often and check in on where we are, and you see something you would like to contirbute to or work on, well, check it out!
+We have had several monthly, month-long projects as you read this, with a hackathon meetup and final presentation for each, leading to the adding of new Projects (using github Project features, for now) here on GitHub and likely in other useful places (Figma comes to mind).

-## Join our Mailing List
+## Join our Mailing List or This GitHub Organization

 We are assembling a mailing list to keep those interested in the loop, without needing to sign up for a Meetup or Github or some other account.
 We will not spam you, we will not sell your contact information, you may opt out at any time.

-If you would like to be added to the mailing list, please send an email to
+If you would like to be added to the mailing list, or this GitHub organization (CodeForVegas) please send an email to

 [AddMe @ CodeForVegas.org](mailto:addme@codeforvegas.org)